BNLNPPS/eic-opticks/README.md

 /run/beamOn 500
 ```

-Here if the setStackPhotons defines **whether G4 will propagate optical photons or not**.
+Here setStackPhotons defines **whether G4 will propagate optical photons or not**.
 In production Opticks (GPU) takes care of the optical photon propagation.
 Additionally the user has to define the **starting position**, **momentum** etc of the primary particles define in the **GeneratePrimaries** function in ``src/g4appmt.h```.
 The hits of the optical photons are returned in the **EndOfRunAction** function.
 If more photons are simulated than can fit in the GPU RAM the execution of a GPU call should be moved to **EndOfEventAction** together with retriving the hits.

 ### Loading in geometry into EIC-Opticks

+EIC-Opticks can import geometries with GDML format automatically.
+There are about 10 primitives supported now, eg. G4Box.
+G4Trd or G4Trap are not supported yet, we are working on them. ```src/simg4oxmt``` takes GDML files through arguments, eg. ```src/simg4oxmt -g mygdml.gdml```.

+The GDML must define all optical properties of surfaces of materials including:
+- Efficiency (used by EIC-Opticks to specify detection efficiency and assign sensitive surfaces)
+- Refractive index
+- Group velocity
+- Reflectivity
+- Etc.

 ## Performance studies